MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-global-settings.md

 2. In the **Global Settings** pane, click **Search Languages**.

     > [!TIP]
     >  The more search languages you add, the more posts your keyword search rules may find.
-For more information on the supported languages, download the [Microsoft Social Engagement Translation Guide](http://go.Microsoft.com/fwlink/p/?LinkID=391086).
+For more information on the supported languages, download the [Microsoft Dynamics 365 AI for Market Insights Translation Guide](http://go.Microsoft.com/fwlink/p/?LinkID=391086).

 3. In the **Search Languages** pane, select the check boxes for the languages you want to enable in **Search Setup**.